ScientificC/cmathl/docs/source/math.rst

 Infinities and Not-a-number
 ===========================

-.. macro:: POSINF
+.. macro:: CML_POSINF

    This macro contains the IEEE representation of positive infinity, :math:`+\infty`.
 It is computed from the expression :code:`+1.0/0.0`.

-.. macro:: NEGINF
+.. macro:: CML_NEGINF

    This macro contains the IEEE representation of negative infinity, :math:`-\infty`.
 It is computed from the expression :code:`-1.0/0.0`.